 Consists of the analysis of mechanical structures with respect to the loads applied and the resulting deformations.
 This permits the selection of materials with the required dimensions for the structures.
 Topics covered include centric loading, principal stresses, flexural loading, deflection of beams and shafts, torsional loading, and combined loadings.

-Text - Higdon, Ohlsen, Stiles, and Weese, Mechanics of Materials (3rd edition).
+Text - Beer and Johnson, Mechanics of Materials 1985.

 AE 320: Agricultural Structures (AE)